joaquinto/Way-Farer/README.md

 8. Users can delete their booking.
 9. Users can specify their seat numbers when making a booking.
 10. Users can get a list of filtered trips based on destination.
+11. Users can get a list of filtered trips based on origin.

 ___